 Even though 2007 seems like yesterday, the mobile space, and iOS in particular, has grown at an incredible pace.
 It is hard to imagine the mobile landscape without the iPhone, iPad, and iPod Touch.
 As a result of the remarkable growth and popularity of the iOS platform, there is no shortage of books, videos, courses, and blogs to guide you on your quest to become a skilled iOS developer.

 The material that we covered in this series should have given you a good understanding of the iOS platform from a developer's perspective.
 The first piece of advice that I'd like to give you is to continue building iOS applications.
 Do not wait until you think you know enough to start creating that first real iOS application.
 You will learn the most by creating small applications and by finding solutions to the problems that you encounter as you go.
 In the end, programming is all about solving problems.
 I find myself creating several applications each and every week.
-This doesn't mean that each application is worthy of publication in the App Store - quite the opposite.
-I start by isolating a specific, well defined problem that is part of a larger project.
-I then create a new iOS project that is focused on solving that problem.
-When I have found and implemented a solution to the problem, I refine the solution by several steps of refactoring to prepare it for integration in the initial project.
+This doesn't mean that each application is worthy of publication in the App Store—quite the opposite.
+I start by isolating a specific, well defined problem that's part of a larger project.
+I then create a new iOS project that's focused on solving that one problem.
+When I have found and implemented a solution to the problem, I refine the solution by several steps of refactoring to prepare it for integration in the larger project.
 At the same time, I have created a reusable component for later use.
 By focusing on reusability, you are less likely to write spaghetti code and more likely to save yourself time on future projects.

 This approach is also great for exploring new frameworks or for trying out a new open source library that you stumbled upon.
-During this series, we have created a number of iOS projects.
-With every new project, we learned something new and, along the way, we have become more and more familiar with Xcode.
+During this series, we've created a number of iOS projects.
+With every new project, we learned something new and, along the way, we've become more and more familiar with Xcode.
 Becoming familiar with your development environment is another key element of iOS development.

 My second piece of advice is to avoid copying and pasting code snippets that you find on the web.
-Unless you understand the snippets that you are copying, you won't benefit from it in the long run.
-Sure, it may temporarily solve a problem that you are struggling with.
-However, by using random snippets of code that you don't understand, you will build up technical debt.
+Unless you understand the snippets you're copying, you won't benefit from it in the long run.
+Sure, it may temporarily solve a problem that you're struggling with, but by using random snippets of code that you don't understand, you'll build up technical debt.
 This doesn't mean that you shouldn't include well maintained libraries in your projects, such as AFNetworking or Magical Record.
 It also doesn't mean that you should know every implementation detail of such libraries.
 If you face a problem that you can solve yourself by spending one or two hours coding up a solution, then that is time well spent.
 Software development is not only about speed and delivering results.
 On a personal level, software development is about becoming better at what you do, programming, and you don't become a better programmer by copying and pasting pieces of code that you don't fully understand.
 There are no shortcuts to becoming a great programmer.

-Before I dive into the list of useful resources, I want to mention that Mobiletuts+ has been around for several years and has built up an impressive collection of high quality tutorials on iOS development.
-Close to 200 tutorials on Mobile Tuts are specifically targeted at iOS development, ranging from beginner to advanced topics.
+Before I dive into the list of useful resources, I want to mention that Envato Tuts+ has been around for many years and has built up an impressive collection of high quality tutorials on iOS development.
+Close to 200 tutorials on Tuts+ are specifically targeted at iOS development, ranging from beginner to advanced topics.

 Where To Find Help?